Drigeolf/chess/README.md

 1) Save/load and output in various standard formats

-2) Menus!
-Single player, multi player and settings menus
+2) Some basic menu functionality in place, need a more robust system

 3) Hook for future AI

 4) Referee needs to be finished and debugged (most work needed here)

-5) Once all in place, start the AI
+5) Need to add player objects, tie the input system to the player, this will also allow for the AI hook